FrancescoRnc/UE4_DungeonGeneratorPlugin/README.md

 Extending this Plugin with new Features and implementations is part of the plan, so stay tuned for new updates :)

+You can see a presentation of this Plugin [Here](https://www.youtube.com/watch?v=wNMCmo1bRe0)

 `Here's a Preview of this Plugin's GUI:`

 ![I](./Docs/Plugin%20GUI%20Overview.PNG)